ncapps/practices-of-the-python-pro/README.md

 - Manual testing isn’t scalable and should be used to supplement automated testing.
 - Unittest and pytest are two popular unit and integration testing frameworks for Python.
 - Test-driven development puts the tests first, guiding you to a working implementation based on the requirements.

+### Ch 6.
+Separation of concerns in practice
+- Separation of concerns is a tool for achieving more readable, maintainable code.
+- End-user applications are often separated into persistence, business logic, and presentation layers.
+- Separation of concerns works closely with encapsulation, abstraction, and loose coupling.
+- Applying effective separation of concerns allows you to add, change, and delete functionality without affecting the surrounding code.

 ## Errata and questions